Oral and Maxillofacial Surgery Procedures

 A strong foundation for fixed or removable replacement teeth for missing teeth, Dental Implants are small anchors that are made of biocompatible metal, dental implant anchors are placed in the jawbone and begin to fuse with the bone over a few months.
 Once the fusing process is complete, abutment posts can be placed for the attachment of the replacement teeth.

-All-on-4® Treatment Procedure
+Full-arch restoration Treatment Procedure

 Dental and Soft Tissue Surgery